carolinaisslaying/CarolinasTweaks/README.md

 [<img alt="See me on GitHub" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/social/github-singular_vector.svg">](https://github.com/carolinaisslaying)
 [<img alt="Chat on Discord" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/social/discord-singular_vector.svg">](https://discord.gg/VVTJhkKc4G)

 A collection of minor adjustments and tweaks by Carolina to improve your game.
-This mod only works on Fabric.
-Non-Fabric support is not planned and will not be added.
+This mod has a NeoForge version, and the Fabric version is no longer the primary focus and I can make no guarantee that it will be maintained.
+This decision, despite my original intention to never provide a Forge version, is due to the state of Create Fabric which this mod was intended to work alongside.

 ## Features
 This adds a collection of minor features, such as berry juice, bundle of sticks and compressed cocoa blocks.
 It also adds a gold painted door and trapdoor, similar to the [Supplementaries](https://github.com/MehVahdJukaar/Supplementaries) mod, but controllable by redstone in the same way as a typical wood door.